paguilar/br-pbuilder/README.md

 The current algorithm starts building a package as soon as all its dependencies have been built.
 Following the above example, package E is built as soon as packages C and A have been built.
-This algorithm increases the performance with respect to the original algorithm that used to build the packages of a given level and waited until all of them finished before starting to build the packages of the next level.
+This algorithm increases the performance with respect to the original algorithm that built the packages of a given level and waited until all of them finished before starting to build the packages of the next level.